faenrandir/a_careful_examination/communications/response-to-april-2020-gc.md

 ---
-title: "My response to representations of former members in the April 2020 General Conference"
+title: "Response to representations of former members in the April 2020 General Conference"
 permalink: /response-to-april-2020-general-conference/
 doctype: response
 layout: page